Who Pays for the Title Insurance?

 Who Selects the Title Company?

-Keep in mind that, if you’re paying for one of the policies, no one else can dictate what company you use for it.
+Keep in mind that, if you're paying for one of the policies, no one else can dictate which title company you use for it.
+Also, it's important to make the distinction that title insurance companies, which cover any claims and losses are different than a closing attorney or a title company - who handles the home closing.

 Furthermore, it's never a good idea for the buyer to go to the same title insurance company that the seller used back when they purchased the property.
 It's unlikely the same company will find anything different, which could be a big problem later on.